assembliss/webassembliss/README.md

 		- connect to the gdb server ([maybe useful?](https://python3-pwntools.readthedocs.io/en/latest/gdb.html#module-pwnlib.gdb))
 		- generator receives command (e.g., continue or step), sends it to the gdb server, and then yields the updated EmulationResullt
 - [ ] make sure app works with multiple users accessing concurrently
+- [ ] make sure debugging works with multiple users accessing concurrently
+	- might have to play around with what port the gdb-server is listening
 - [ ] allow multiple sources to work together
 - [ ] allow user to provide pre-assembled object file(s) to be linked with editor's sources
+- [ ] handle multiple architectures

 ### Grading Workflow
 - [ ] allow testing of code (given input, expected output)